Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Response-Event-Enumerate.md

 ## Summary:

-Response of Event\Enumerate command
+Response of an `Event\Enumerate` command

 ## Description:

-This class encapsulates the data for a successful call to the Event\Enumerate command.
-It includes a list of Event objects which all implement the methods in Event\Data_Trait.
-Each individual event class may also implement additional methods depending on the specific event_class and event_subclass properties of the event.
+This class encapsulates the data for a successful call to the `Event\Enumerate` command.
+It includes a list of Event objects which all implement the methods in `Event\Data_Trait`.
+Each individual event class may also implement additional methods depending on the specific `event_class` and `event_subclass` properties of the event.

 ---